OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Courses.md

 ## My courses

-Under "My Courses", you can view all courses and learning resources (Current Courses), view only the courses you've marked as favorites (Favorites), view courses that have already finished (Finished), or use the search to find a course or learning resource based on a keyword.
+Under "My Courses", you can view all courses and learning resources that are active, in preparaion or finished.
+Or use the search to find a course or learning resource based on a keyword.

 You can also filter your courses based on various criteria, including the